 Facing, and releasing, her divorce shame helped Veronica accept not only her own mistakes, but also those of her family.
 She realized her relatives’ criticism and judgment were masking their concern for her.
 She stopped inviting criticism by talking to them about her divorce.
 Working through shame brought Veronica out of isolation, strengthened her parenting role with Lucy, and improved her co-parenting relationship with her ex.
 What had once been the worst thing about her life – divorce – became the impetus for positive change and a new beginning.

 We believe in divorce with dignity.
-To speak with a family law attorney and learn about your rights and options, contact us to schedule a free consultation.
+To speak with a family law attorney and learn about your rights and options, contact us to schedule an initial consultation.
 Secure your future and your peace of mind.
 Call us today at 888-888-0919 or click the button below.